Fanatec Lowers Price For All Direct Drive Wheel Bases

 The debate between VR and monitors is a big debate, especially among sim racers.
 There are plenty of sim racers who exclusively race in VR, and would never not race in VR, as the increased immersion adds a lot to the overall experience.

-Then there is those who much prefer single or triple screen monitors for iRacing.
+Then there are those who much prefer single or triple screen monitors for iRacing.
 This approach removes the variables of having to configure a VR headset and any shaking or movement that comes from a VR headset.

 This is the preferred approach for those who stream or record videos as it can be tricky to record and broadcast VR, and in many cases, it is easier to watch a 2D stream.

-Using monitors is also good for those who suffer from VR sickness, or like to race in longer endurance races.
+--- Article continues below ---Using monitors is also good for those who suffer from VR sickness, or like to race in longer endurance races.
 It can be much more comfortable to do this using a monitor to ensure you don’t feel sick during a race.

 The decision on whether you race in VR or use monitors comes down to personal preference.
 And for those who have never tried VR, I would recommend giving it a go if possible to experience it.
 The immersion is incredible, and I can still remember the first time I raced in VR, as it was almost game-changing for me.